QOGE/STELASER/projects/HelionRail.md

 6. Strategic and Broader Implications
 ---

-The Helion Rail could democratize access to space by enabling hourly, low-cost cargo delivery from virtually any suitable ocean location.
+The Helion Rail could democratize access to space by enabling hourly, low-cost cargo delivery from virtually any suitable location.

 It supports: